-- Beginning in December 2020, private companies will have to adapt to a new accounting rule that governs how they report leases in their financial statements.
+- Beginning in December 2021, private companies will have to adapt to a new accounting rule that governs how they report leases in their financial statements.
+(The original date of December 2020 was delayed a year due to COVID-19).

 - Under the new rule, called ASC 842, firms must report lease obligations longer than 12 months as liabilities on their balance sheets.